Analysis | The big lie that won’t die: How Trump and his allies’ favorite bogus fraud claim keeps surviving

 And it has.
 Over and over again, the claim has been broadcast by Trump, his aides and his media allies.
 Some have held it out there as merely suspicious; others, like Trump, have flatly called it evidence of fraud.

 The only problem is that it’s demonstrably ridiculous.
 The claim has been fact-checked repeatedly — as far back as mid-November — by the conservative National Review, USA Today, this blog and the New York Daily News.
 Fox News political analyst Karl Rove even debunked it on air.
 Purveyors of it have on multiple occasions issued corrections.
 But those corrections were often issued long after their claims took root.
-And over the past week in particular, the claim has metastasized in some right-wing media and Trumpworld.
+And over the past week in particular, the claim has metastasized in some right-wing media outlets and Trumpworld.

 First, let’s deal with the veracity of the claim.
-NRO’s Dan McLaughlin had the most authoritative and extensive fact check.
-He found that not only did Biden not underperform Clinton in every metro area except the four above, but that he actually overperformed her in 31 of 36 urban counties.
+The National Review’s Dan McLaughlin had the most authoritative and extensive fact check.
+He found that not only did Biden not underperform Clinton in every metro area except the four above, but that he actually also overperformed her in 31 of 36 urban counties.
 What’s more, one of those five areas in which he actually did worse than Clinton?
 None other than Philadelphia.
 And Detroit and Milwaukee were on the low end of his improvements on Clinton’s margins.
 If anything, the data show Biden did worse in these supposedly decisive metro areas than you’d expect.

 That NRO fact check came Nov.
 16 — more than three weeks ago.
 At the time, this claim had been floating around in far corners of the Internet.
 But despite the claim being roundly disproved, it has survived and increasingly thrived, thanks to Trump’s disinformation campaign and increasingly credulous conservative allies seeking to bolster his allegations of fraud.